MA (4139) :12 months full-time; 24 months part-time (180 credits)

 The programme offers a fast-track route to a professional qualification and is one of the most successful heritage programmes internationally.
 Two specialist pathways are available: Education and Interpretation, and Management.

 The Education and Interpretation pathway aims to provide an understanding of the theoretical and practical basis of heritage education and interpretation at a local, national and international level.
-It focuses on the relationship between heritage education and interpretation on the one hand, while considers media and visitor engagement on the other.
+It focuses on the relationship between heritage education and interpretation on the one hand, while considering media and visitor engagement on the other.

 Graduates from the Heritage Studies programme can pursue a career in the heritage sector or conduct further research.